TrollTrace/TrollTrace/README.md

 Here are some visual representations of TrollTrace's architecture and topology:

 ## Project Management Tool
-We use [Trello]() to track our progress and tasks.
+We use [Github Projects]() to track our progress and tasks.
 In Trello, we organize tasks into boards, lists, and cards, representing different stages of development.
-Each card contains details such as task description, assignee, due date, and checklist items.
+Each card contains task description, assignee, due date, and checklist items.

 ## Scripts
 We have a collection of scripts used in the project for various purposes: